myles/2017-03-14-letsencrypt/presentation.md

 ^ So you can get a nice green pad lock on your website free of change without any human interaction.

-^ This presentation will be covering HTTP over SSL, though Let's Encrypt allows for certificates using any protocol.
+^ This presentation will be covering HTTP over SSL, though Let's Encrypt allows for certificates using most protocols.

 ---